Minnesota State Capitol

 St. Paul, MN

-Remove all existing fasteners and unused anchors and patch all existing holes, replace missing tiles in existing Guastavino tile ceiling to match color and pattern of existing adjacent material.
-Included repair and alteration of existing stone surfaces: Kasota limestone, marble, terrazzo floors; resetting cracked stone, replacing missing pieces, replacing bad patches, grouting stone joints and repairing surface damage to stone face.
+The work AMR completed was removing all existing fasteners and unused anchors, patching all existing holes, and replacing missing tiles in existing Guastavino tile ceiling to match color and pattern of existing adjacent material.
+As well, the repair and alteration of existing stone surfaces: Kasota limestone, marble, terrazzo floors; resetting cracked stone, replacing missing pieces, replacing bad patches, grouting stone joints and repairing surface damage to stone face.